-Threat detection within Docker containers is available in from the following versions of Sophos Antivirus for Linux:
+Threat detection within Docker containers has been available since the following versions of Sophos Anti-Virus for Linux:

 A recent, supported version of Docker will need to be installed and configured, preferably from the operating system vendor’s package repositories.

-The Sophos Antivirus for Linux Docker scanning functionality is supported on the following platforms:
+The Sophos Anti-Virus for Linux Docker scanning functionality is available on supported releases of the following platforms:

 When antivirus software scans files used by Docker, these files may be locked in a way that causes Docker commands to hang.

-One way to reduce these problems is to add the Docker data directory (/var/lib/docker on Linux or $Env:ProgramData on Windows Server) to the antivirus’s exclusion list.
+One way to reduce these problems is to add the Docker data directory (/var/lib/docker on Linux, %ProgramData%\docker on Windows Server, or $HOME/Library/Containers/com.docker.docker/ on Mac) to the antivirus’s exclusion list.
 However, this comes with the trade-off that viruses or malware in Docker images, writable layers of containers, or volumes are not detected.
 If you do choose to exclude Docker’s data directory from background virus scanning, you may want to schedule a recurring task that stops Docker, scans the data directory, and restarts Docker.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.